How do I know that my credit card details are safe?

 How do I know that my child has learnt the lesson if there is no test?

 This is easy.
 Invite them to do the lesson in your presence.
 Watch and listen to them.
 If they know all the words, can say the sentences and can sing the song, then they are ready to proceed to the next lesson.
 Their performance does not have to be perfect.
 Praise them for what they know rather than correcting their errors.
 If you feel that they do not know the material well enough yet, ask them to spend some more time working on it.

-My child has finished the first 10 lessons but does not seem to remember very much.
+My child has finished the lessons but does not seem to remember very much.
 Why is that?